paraspatel999/Mitchell_Claims/README.txt

 - I used Hashmap for temporary storage and I also provided CalimDaoImp.java if you want to use database.
 -Create and update request url contain xml file.
 -Read respnse will be in xml.
+- I tried to implement one exception by jersey.which returns xml error message.

 Files Included